markg4123/RubricSQACA/README.md

 </p>

 <br>
 When writing unit tests, using a test coverage tool is very important.
 A test coverage tool will monitor the execution of your test suite and tell you how many of the statements, branches, functions and lines were run as part of your tests.
-This points out parts of your software you may not have tested.
+This highlights the parts of your software you may not have tested.
 <br>

 ---